 While some platforms promise grit and sweat, 28 promotes the feeling of rejuvenation, positive endorphins, confidence, and growth.
 It’s gentle but effective because, sometimes, less is more.
 Our bodies don’t need constant cardio and heavy weights to achieve amazing results.
 With the right form, focus, and movements, your natural body weight can work wonders.
 You’ll say goodbye to swelling and pain because 28 emphasizes proper form through functional movements that your body is naturally familiar with when you carry, reach, and bend in everyday life.
 You’ll optimize your energy levels with varying intensity according to each phase of your cycle to ensure you’re never working your body more than you need to.
 And since it’s an online platform, the world is your gym.
 Whether you’re in a dorm room, the beach, the forest, or your home, all you need is a laptop, tablet, or phone.

 28 is at the heart of the movement to lead women toward happier, healthier lives; to destigmatize and demystify menstrual health by empowering women to embrace their nature, not fight against it.
 It's a call to reclaim control of our bodies in the most natural way possible.
 If your cycle is your compass, then 28 is your path to healthy hormones and a beautiful, feminine physique.

 28 Raises $3.2M in Seed Funding

 Finally, 28 garnered over $3 million in seed funding.
-The round was led by Thiel Capital, Facebook's first investor and founder of PayPal, and includes investments from Learn Capital, Steel Perlot, and other angel investors.
+The round was led by Thiel Capital, Facebook's first investor and founder of PayPal.
 The team includes celebrity trainers, hormone experts, functional nutritionists, and seasoned industry heavyweights from some of the biggest fitness companies in the world.